 Mullica Hill Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Specialize in Relieving Jaw Pain and Problems

 Problems with the jaw can cause pain and difficulty eating, talking, sleeping, speaking, and breathing.
 There is no need for anyone to suffer through jaw problems.
 The Mullica Hill oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons relieve patients of jaw discomfort from misalignment and other issues.
-Call us at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.